 The ITM2B gene provides instructions for producing a protein that is found in all tissues.
 The function of the ITM2B protein is unclear.
 It is thought to play a role in triggering the self-destruction of cells (apoptosis) and keeping cells from growing and dividing too fast or in an uncontrolled way.
 Additionally, the ITM2B protein may be involved in processing the amyloid precursor protein.

-Mutations in the APP, CST3, or ITM2B gene lead to the production of proteins that are less stable than normal and that tend to cluster together (aggregate).
-These aggregated proteins form protein clumps called amyloid deposits that accumulate in certain areas of the brain and in its blood vessels.
-The amyloid deposits, known as plaques, damage brain cells, eventually causing cell death and impairing various parts of the brain.
+Variants in the APP, CST3, or ITM2B gene lead to the production of proteins that are less stable than normal and that tend to cluster together (aggregate).
+These aggregated proteins form amyloid deposits that accumulate in certain areas of the brain and in its blood vessels.
+The amyloid deposits in the brain damage neurons, eventually causing cell death and impairing various parts of the brain.
 Brain cell loss in people with hereditary cerebral amyloid angiopathy can lead to seizures, movement abnormalities, and other neurological problems.
-In blood vessels, amyloid plaques replace the muscle fibers and elastic fibers that give the blood vessels flexibility, causing them to become weak and prone to breakage.
-A break in a blood vessel in the brain causes bleeding in the brain (hemorrhagic stroke), which can lead to brain damage and dementia.
+In blood vessels, amyloid deposits replace the muscle fibers and elastic fibers that give the blood vessels flexibility, causing them to become weak and prone to breakage.
+A break in a blood vessel in the brain causes bleeding in the brain (hemorrhagic stroke), which can lead to brain damage and dementia or be life-threatening.

 Hereditary cerebral amyloid angiopathy caused by mutations in the APP, CST3, or ITM2B gene is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.